arthurdjn/pynews/docs/pages/getting-started.rst

 About
 =====

-This project concerns news article classification using Bag of Words.
+This project concerns news article classification using Bag of Words (BoW).
 A feed forward neural network was trained to predict one of the 20 sources.
-The PyNews package implemented in python was used to explore the different possibilities and training hyper parameters, with the help of PyTorch.
+The **PyNews** package implemented in python was used to explore the different possibilities and training hyper parameters, with the help of PyTorch.
 We have trained and compared five different architectures on a training and development set.
 The main focus of this report is to analyse the influence of the number of hidden layers on the model’s performance and time